caiosba/slack-timezone-converter/README.md

 ![Screenshot](timezone.png?raw=true "Screenshot")

-Currently supports any format parsable by the [Ruby's Time class](http://ruby-doc.org/stdlib-2.1.1/libdoc/time/rdoc/Time.html#method-c-parse).
+Currently supports any format parsable by [ActiveSupport](http://api.rubyonrails.org/classes/ActiveSupport/TimeWithZone.html).

 Any time a time string is found in a message, the integration, running in a server, converts it to all timezones where the team has at least one member.
 A message is sent back to the Slack channel with all the conversions and a fancy clock icon